Our Neighbourhood Plan must be based on the views of the people who live and work in our parish.

 Draft Neighbourhood Plan – April/May 2019

-As part of the requirements of the Localism Act 2011 and Regulation 14 of the Neighbourhood Planning (General) Regulations 2012, the Parish Council is undertaking a six week Pre-Submission Consultation on the draft Boughton Aluph and Eastwell Parishes Neighbourhood Plan.
-The consultation will close on 19 May 2019.
+As part of the requirements of the Localism Act 2011 and Regulation 14 of the Neighbourhood Planning (General) Regulations 2012, the Parish Council undertook a six week Pre-Submission Consultation on the draft Boughton Aluph and Eastwell Parishes Neighbourhood Plan.
+The consultation closed on 19 May 2019.

-To announce the consultation, postcard flyers will be delivered to every home and business in the week of 1 April 2019.
-Posters will displayed on parish noticeboards.
-Articles will appear in the April and May editions of the Parish Magazine.
-An e-newsletter will go to subscribers.
-Messages will be posted on social media.
+To announce the consultation, postcard flyers were delivered to every home and business.
+Posters were displayed on parish noticeboards.
+Articles were included in the April and May editions of the Parish Magazine.
+An e-newsletter went to subscribers.
+Messages were posted on social media.

-3 community exhibitions are planned over the 6 week consultation period.
-Banners advertising the events will be placed at strategic locations from 2 weeks before each exhibition.
-Details of the events will feature in a local magazine delivered free to every home in our parishes.
+3 community exhibitions took place over the 6 week consultation period.
+Banners advertising the events were also placed at strategic locations from 2 weeks before each exhibition.
+Details of the events featured in a local magazine delivered free to every home in our parishes.

-In addition to residents and local businesses, the Parish Council has invited feedback on the Draft Neighbourhood Plan from 78 statutory and non-statutory consultees.
-These include Ashford Borough Council, Natural England, the Environment Agency, Historic England, neighbouring parish councils, Residents’ Associations and local landowners.
+In addition to residents and local businesses, the Parish Council invited feedback on the Draft Neighbourhood Plan from 78 statutory and non-statutory consultees.
+These included Ashford Borough Council, Natural England, the Environment Agency, Historic England, neighbouring parish councils, Residents’ Associations and local landowners.

 In March-April 2016, we held a Neighbourhood Plan survey so that we could ensure that our Plan is based on a proper understanding of the views, wants and needs of local people and businesses.
 Our volunteers delivered a survey form to every home and business in our parishes.
 Residents were asked to fill in the survey by 17 April 2016.
 We asked for responses from all ages.